djkeu/snooker_scores/README.md

 - Done: ValueErrors in set_starting_scores crash the program.
 Note: needs to be kept an eye on
 - FixMe: early victory: when no replay still prompts for a shot
 - FixMe: set_starting_scores after red_balls_phase
+- FixMe: when set_starting_scores a second time during colored_balls_phase, yellow is not reset

 ToDo: GUI